Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Discussion

 A radio jet like emission in the north-south direction had been observed in this source \citep{fen2007}.
-However, recent MeerKAT and ATCA observations of its new outburst suggest that the large-scale jet could have probably been a background feature \citep[][priv. com. with Prof. Rob Fender]{gase2022}.
+However, recent MeerKAT and ATCA observations of its new outburst suggest that the large-scale jet are probably background radio galaxies \citep{gase2022}.
 Hence, we cannot comment about the orientation of PA of the polarized X-ray signal with respect to the symmetry axis.